-Pelosi to take questions at CNN town hall
+Pelosi reacts to man who lost wife in Vegas shooting

 Pelosi "asked him to tweet this to make clear Dreamers won't be subject to deportation in (the) six-month window," according to one source at the time.
 While Trump sent that tweet, the future of DACA recipients remains unclear.

-The CNN town hall with Pelosi will air on CNN, CNN en Español and CNN International, and will stream live for subscribers via CNNgo (at CNN.com/go and via CNNgo apps for Apple TV, Roku, Amazon Fire, Samsung Smart TV and Android TV) and on the CNN mobile apps for iOS and Android.
+The CNN town hall with Pelosi is airing on CNN, CNN en Español and CNN International, and will stream live for subscribers via CNNgo (at CNN.com/go and via CNNgo apps for Apple TV, Roku, Amazon Fire, Samsung Smart TV and Android TV) and on the CNN mobile apps for iOS and Android.

 The debate will also air on CNN's SiriusXM Channel 116.
 The town hall will also be available October 5 on demand via cable/satellite systems, CNNgo platforms and CNN mobile apps.